An accurate and complete vote count takes time!

 1. Millions of ballot cards to count.

-The November 5, 2024, Consolidated General Election ballot will be one of the longest in the City’s history.
+The November 5 Election ballot will consist of four double-sided cards.
 Consequently, for every voter who casts a ballot, the Department must process multiple separate cards.

 Presidential elections have the highest voter turnout (see historical turnout data), and nearly 90% of San Francisco’s approximately half a million voters are expected to participate.
-This means the Department will need to count nearly three million ballot cards before releasing final election results.
+This means the Department will need to count nearly two million cards before releasing final election results.

 The complexity of ballot counting is further increased by the need to process different types of ballots, each with specific handling and processing requirements.
 These include standard, vote-by-mail, provisional, accessible, and military/overseas ballots.